-- 4.1 The figures shown in this report for the next 2 years are based on existing Welsh Governments announcements, however there is no indication as to what will happen beyond 2020-21, therefore the figures for 2021-2022 (year 3) is provided to illustrate what could potentially occur. - 4.2 It is important to recognise that as long as there is an increasing "Cap", and that the "Cap" increases at a higher % than individual charges set by this authority, then the department will not be able to maximise income. - 4.3 The problem will be further compounded if Welsh Government continues to increase the level of the "Cap" by similar amounts beyond 2020-21 or quickens the pace of change and/or indeed aspires to have a "Cap" that is much higher.
+- 4.1 The figures shown in this report for the next year are based on existing Welsh Governments announcements, however there is no indication as to what will happen beyond 2020-21. - 4.2 It is important to recognise that if there is an increasing "Cap", and that the "Cap" increases at a higher % than individual charges set by this authority, then the department will not be able to maximise the recovery of income. - 4.3 The problem will be further compounded if Welsh Government continues to increase the level of the "Cap" by similar amounts beyond 2020-21 or quickens the pace of change and/or indeed aspires to have a "Cap" that is much higher.